That dollar amount results from a 15.8% increase from $13.5 billion five years earlier during 2020.

 - Germany: -$2 billion

-Among Luxembourg’s trading partners that cause the greatest negative trade balances, Luxembourg’s deficits with France (up 1,067%), Vietnam (up 41%) and Germany (up 29.7%) grew at the fastest percentage pace from 2020 to 2021.
+Among Luxembourg’s trading partners that cause the greatest negative trade balances, Luxembourgian deficits with France (up 85.3%), Germany (up 23.1%) and the United States of America (up 20.4%) grew at the fastest pace from 2023 to 2024.

 These cashflow deficiencies clearly indicate Luxembourg’s competitive disadvantages with the above countries, but also represent key opportunities for Luxembourg to develop country-specific strategies to strengthen its overall position in international trade.